NickCalabs/nickcalabs.github.io/_posts/Productivity/2017-10-24-Habits-vs-Tasks.markdown

 <meta name="twitter:title" content="{{ page.title }}" />
 <meta name="twitter:description" content="Nick Calabro's Blog" />

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_os3mAZZju0" frameborder="0" gesture="media" allowfullscreen></iframe>

 <p>Whether you realize it or not, you’re full of habits that you hew to every single day.
 Your morning routine, bedtime ritual, and news consumption while commuting may all play out exactly the same each day.
 When something is so natural and comfortable it doesn’t need to be recorded and managed in your trusted system because <em>you are</em> the trusted system.
-Understanding how your mind and body separates habits with things you may categorize as tasks is important for your productivity and organization</p>
+Understanding how your mind and body separates habits with things you may categorize as tasks is important for your productivity and organization.</p>

 <h2>Habits</h2>